Skip to content

 Twos 24-36 Months

 You and your two-year-old will share time together enjoying painting, sensory activities, singing, playing with new toys and building creations!
-After circle time of music and movement, the parent educator will lead discussions on topics such as sharing, independence, potty training, effective discipline techniques and self esteem and more!
-These are separating classes.
-Ages as of class start date.
+After circle time of music and movement, the parent educator will lead discussions on topics such as sharing, independence, potty training, effective discipline techniques, social emotional development and more!
+This is a separating class.
+Ages 24-36 months as of class start date.

 Popular